viharchudasama-artemhealthtech/HMS-Elastic/Elasticsearch_Production_Implementation_Guide.md

 - Medicine search and autocomplete.
 - Prefix matching for partial medicine names.
 - Better handling of punctuation, quotes, and compound names.
-- Fast search fallback when the database query would be too slow.
+- Fast search fallback when the database query would be too slow..

 ## Prerequisites